Gebhard Integrated Site Project

 Gebhard (Greenbelt Meadows) Integrated Site Project Community Meeting

-City of Boulder Open Space and Mountain Parks (OSMP) had its second community meeting to help connect the community to nature along the South Boulder Creek corridor while also protecting sensitive wildlife.
-It was held from 5 to 7:30 p.m. on Monday, May 20, at the OSMP Hub, 2520 55th Street.
+UPDATE: City of Boulder Open Space and Mountain Parks (OSMP) held its third community meeting to help connect the community to nature along the South Boulder Creek corridor while also protecting sensitive wildlife.
+The meeting was held from 6 to 7 p.m. on Tuesday, October 15, at the OSMP Hub, 2520 55th Street in the community room.

 If you have questions or comments, feel free to reach out to the project manager, Maki Boyle at [email protected] or 720-445-2596.

 Gebhard ISP Maps